cwang04/LoL-Data-Analysis/README.md

 ## Hypothesis Testing

-# Question: Are the Champions in League of Legends balanced?
+Question: Are the Champions in League of Legends balanced?

+Prehabs one of the most long running question in the history of League of Legends.
+The ultimate goal of good balancing team is that every character in the game is equally playable.
+This means every character should have roughly the same win and lose rate with one and other.
+To answer this we will preform a permutation test with a significance level of 0.05

+Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
+-value, and your conclusion.
+Justify why these choices are good choices for answering the question you are trying to answer.

-# H0: The champions in League of Legends are balanced, so TVD = 0
-# H1: The champions in League of Legends are not balanced so TVD =\= 0
+Null Hypothese: The champions in League of Legends are balanced, so TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced so TVD =\= 0

+Test

 ## Framing a Prediction Problem